cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 Normally, as a user, all of your test code, your application, and Cypress commands are executed in the browser.
 But Cypress is also a Node process that plugins can use.

-> Plugins enable you to tap into the `node` process running outside of the browser.
+> Plugins enable you to tap into the Node process running outside of the browser.

 Plugins are a "seam" for you to write your own custom code that executes during particular stages of the Cypress lifecycle.
+It also allows you to execute code within your own Node version when the {% url "`nodeVersion`" configuration#Node-version %} is set in your configuration.

 {% note info "This is a brief overview" %}
 If you want more details about how to write a plugin, we've written API docs that show you how to work with each plugin event.